 You never get a second chance to make a first impression, and that’s why it’s so important to put your best foot forward when preparing your certified nursing assistant (CNA) resume.
 Whether you’re an experienced CNA or just getting started, you can benefit from looking at sample resumes from other CNAs and following some basic guidelines to improve your resume writing.
+While it’s important to keep your CNA skills sharp so you can excel at the job, it’s also extremely important to hone your CNA resume skills to make certain you can land the nursing assistant jobs you want throughout your career.
 Let’s break down the basic components of the resume and how you should approach them.

 This is an area where many people go wrong with their resumes.
 While there are areas in life where excessive creativity can be a good thing, you don’t want to distract potential employers with unnecessary frills when it comes to your resume’s design and layout.
 Avoid pictures, images, or anything that will distract from your credentials.
 Lay things out in a common format (more on that below).
 Rather than starting from scratch, it makes sense to work from one of the many available templates you can find online.
 This will help ensure your formatting will be clean and professional looking.

-Here are some additional links to downloadable CNA resume templates from Monster.com that can also help to get you started.
+Here are some additional links to downloadable CNA resume sample templates from Monster.com that can also help to get you started.
 Feel free to download any of the provided CNA resume samples and personalize the details

 Provide all of the basics here including your full name, address, phone number, and email address.
 Professionalism is key here, so make sure that you use an email address that looks professional.
 Moonchild721@gomail.com seems much less like a serious job candidate than email@example.com.
 Also keep in mind here that you’ll be receiving phone calls from potential employers, so be sure that your voicemail message is straightforward and professional sounding.